 Operational Decisions are automated individually during day-to-day operations.
 They are part but not hard-coded into applications and processes.
 Therefore, the results of decisions are consistent across the organisation.
 They can be shared between different use cases and workflows.

 The full decision cycle is implemented for operational decisions.
-Therefore, they can be measured and monitored and optimised based on different situations.
+Therefore, they can be measured and monitored and optimized based on different situations.

 This is where the organisation can constantly create value and provide highly personalised services to consumers and customers alike.